catamphetamine/anychan/README.md

 | —  | 16+  | 31+     | 49+    | 36+   | 9.1+   | 9.3+       | 5+              |
 -->

-## Develop
+## Development

-To develop the application, clone the repos, install the dependencies, and run the app.
+To develop the application, install Node.js >= 16, clone the repos, install the dependencies, and run the app.

 ```
 git clone https://gitlab.com/catamphetamine/frontend-lib.git